limbrarchive/lita-updates/README.md

 If you want to get stuck into the internals of this handler, there are two hidden commands that may be useful:

 * `standup export` – returns the JSON of each person's schedules.
 * `standup import JSON` – sets up everyone's schedules.
-Don't use this command unless you're absolutely sure of what you're doing.
+Don't use this command unless you're absolutely sure of what you're doing (and [make sure smart quotes aren't enabled by your operating system](https://twitter.com/SlackHQ/status/898272637020852224)).

 ## Installation